waynehoggett/AzureHackathons/1 - Infrastructure as Code with Azure Bicep and PowerShell DSC/Challenges/2.4/readme.md

     <details>
     <summary>💡 Tips and Tricks</summary>
     <ul>
-        <li>You can do this with PowerShell/CLI or with bicep - which will you choose?</li>
+        <li>You can do this with PowerShell/CLI or with Bicep - which will you choose?</li>
-        <li>Which configuration mode will you choose?</li>
-        <li>How often will you configure your servers to update and apply their configuration</li>
+        <li>You can read all about the DSC VM extension [here](https://docs.microsoft.com/en-us/azure/virtual-machines/extensions/dsc-template)</li>
     </ul>
     </details>